bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 ### Task 3: Stretch Goals

 There are a few stretch problems found throughout the files, don't work on them until you are finished with MVP requirements!
+Please remember to comment out your stretch goals before you submit

 ## Submission format

-Follow these steps for completing your project.

 See Canvas for submission instructions